popeindustries/buddy/README.md

 Child builds will be automatically generated and loaded asynchronously at runtime. **Note that some environments may require a `Promise` polyfill**, and that the id's passed to `import()` must be statically resolvable strings.
 It may also be necessary to configure the child bundle url by declaring a `webroot` property in `buddy.server` config.

-#### Generate a *JS* bundle from the shared dependencies of child bundles?
+#### Automatically generate a *JS* bundle based on the content of child bundles?

-To automatically generate a bundle of shared dependencies, specify a parent build with an  `input` of `'children:common'` or `'children:shared'`.
+A build may be automatically generated based on the content of it's children.
+For example, to generate a parent bundle based on the of shared dependencies between children, specify a parent build with an  `input` of `'children:common'` or `'children:shared'`.
 All dependencies shared between child builds will be moved to the parent bundle:

 ```json
 {